Bucephalus-Studios/stevensStringLib/README.md

 More changes and updates to come soon!
 Just establishing the github page as of now.
 Feel free to make any changes and make pull requests!

+## Documentation / User Manual
+To be created with an automatic documentation tool.